karngyan/DIRECTORY-MANAGER/README.md

 	```
 	* Open your browser and visit http://127.0.0.1:8050/

+NOTE: This cannot be deployed as a web app as web application cannot have access to visitor's file system.

 ## About Dash

 Dash is a productive Python framework for building web applications.